srushti/goldberg/README.md

     end

 Assume you want to post a message on IRC channel & there is a gem that can be used to do so, you can simply require the gem at the start of the project_config.rb file & write the code to post message in any of the callbacks.

-### Setting up production instance

-We suggest that Goldberg should be used behind apache, ngin-x or any such web server with passenger, unicorn or mongrel.
-If you don't want such setup, you should use a process monitoring tool like God or Monit to manage the server processes & restart them if they happen to die.

-A sample god script file <code>config/god-script.rb</code> is available with Goldberg.
-Details for setting up God can be found at [http://god.rubyforge.org/]

 ### Help